 Education is Power!

 So there you have it!
-With these five books you will have a very strong foundation to get yourself debt-free, live within your means and plan for the future.
+With these five books, you will have a very strong foundation to get yourself debt-free, live within your means and plan for the future.
 Personal financial planning has never been so easy!

 Financial stress is… well… stressful!
 By educating yourself and giving yourself the tools you need to succeed, you are reducing that stress and helping yourself find balance in an unbalanced world.